Prajwal03Malabagi/RV32I/README.md

 # RV32I
 Block 1                  -----------------  Program counter-----------------------

-Holds the address of the current instruction
+Holds the address of the current instruction(with respect to clock).
-The calculation of next_pc (increment by 4, branch/jump target) happens outside the PC module
+The calculation of next_pc (increment by 4, branch/jump target) happens outside the PC module.
+->Every instruction fetch depends on the PC.
+Without it, you can’t get instructions from memory.

 Block 1                   -------------       ALU        -------------------